hldnova/murano-helloworld/README.md

 Common issues:
 * OpenStack username/password are wrong.
 Check murano-init.log.
-* OpenStack rabbitmq username/password are wrong.
-This will cause deployment to timeout eventually.
-Check murano-engine.log.
+* OpenStack rabbitmq username/password are wrong or firewall blocks rabbitmq port.
+Check murano-engine.log and murano-api.log
 * DNS servers not configured for the subnet.
 This will cause the VM not being able to pull packages from internet.
 * Time skew between your docker host and OpenStack.
-This may show up as SSL error or 403 Proxy unacknowledged in some log files.
+This may show up as SSL error or 403 Proxy unacknowledged in /var/log/murano-agent.log on the VM.